aws-samples/aws-modernization-with-cloudbees-fm/content/20_Setup/1_setup.md

 ---
 #### <i class="fas fa-clock"></i> The pre-lab setup should take you approximately 10 minutes to complete.

+## CloudBees Feature Management sign up

+This is optional steps if you don't have an existing CloudBees Feature Management subscription.
+AWS Marketplace offers free trial for CloudBees Feature Management.

+1. From a new browser tab, visit [AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-rzasy5yb6fzem).
+2. On CloudBees Feature Management product page, select **Try for free**.
+3. Select **Create contract** and complete the dialog to sign up for free trial.
+4. After you subscribed, select **Set up your account** to finish your account setup.
+5. Enter your email address, password, first name and last name.
+6. After confirming your password, check the box agreeing to CloudBees Feature Management' Terms of Service (which can be viewed [here](https://docs.cloudbees.com/docs/cloudbees-common/latest/subscription-agreement/)), and click **Sign Up**.

 ## GitHub Setup

 ### Create a GitHub.com Account